horacemtb/data-engineering-kit/README.md

 ## spark-api
 Aggregate crime statistics by district in Boston using Apache Spark, including total crimes, monthly medians, and top crime types.

+## metabase-ui
+Develop a business intelligence solution with Metabase and PostgreSQL to visualize and interact with business data.